tvpollet/beautiful-jekyll/papers.md

 # **Research papers**

-Click the number for the corresponding paper to download a copy (it will open in a new window) or 'open access'.
+Click the number for the corresponding paper to download a copy (it will open in a new window), if available.
 You will need adobe acrobat reader to read these papers.
 These papers are for reference only i.e. personal, educational, non-commercial use (also see the disclaimer).

 ## **2017/Accepted/in Press**

 [86.](http://rstb.royalsocietypublishing.org/content/372/1729/20160317) **Pollet, T.V.,** Stoevenbelt, A.H., & Kuppens, T. (2017), The potential pitfalls of studying adult sex ratios at aggregate levels in humans. *Philosophical Transactions of the Royal Society B, 372,* 20160317.

-[85.](http://lebs.hbesj.org/index.php/lebs/article/view/lebs.2017.56/176) Manesi, Z. & **Pollet, T.V.** (2017), No Support for the Watching Eyes Effect Across Three “Lost Letter” Field Experiments. _Letters on Evolutionary Behavioral Science, 8,_ 12-15. [open access](http://lebs.hbesj.org/index.php/lebs/article/view/lebs.2017.56/176)
+[85.](http://lebs.hbesj.org/index.php/lebs/article/view/lebs.2017.56/176) Manesi, Z. & **Pollet, T.V.** (2017), No Support for the Watching Eyes Effect Across Three “Lost Letter” Field Experiments. _Letters on Evolutionary Behavioral Science, 8,_ 12-15.

 [84.]( http://ishe.org/wp-content/uploads/2017/03/HEB_2017_32_1_53-59-1.pdf) **Pollet, T.V.** & Little, A.C.
 (2017), Baseline probabilities for two-alternative forced choice tasks when judging stimuli in Evolutionary Psychology: a methodological note. _Human Ethology Bulletin, 32,_ 53-59.